Logistics

 • Activity-related: For example, for maintenance, repairs, overhaul.

-Budget planning is then normally done in a top-down manner and assigned to the WBS elements of each budget on an annual basis using Transaction CJ30 (see the figure below).
+Budget planning is normally done in a top-down manner and assigned to the WBS elements of each budget on an annual basis using Transaction CJ30 (Create Original Budget; see figure below).
+The cumulative column shows the portion of the overall budget that has already been distributed across the yearly budgets.

-If you want to distribute budgets on a system basis, you should then enter the WBS element responsible for the budget into the master record of the technical object, as shown in the figure below.
+If you want to distribute budgets on a system basis, you should then enter the WBS Element responsible for the budget into the master record of the technical object( see figure below).

-Once you have completed this and set up Customizing accordingly, the WBS element is automatically transferred to the order, and thus, the order is assigned to the WBS element.
-The assignment can be seen in the order on the Additional data tab (see the figure below), where you can also perform a manual assignment or change an existing one.
+When you use the Customizing option Transfer from Project or Investment Program and specify for the order type that the project number should be carried over into the order (assignment = X), the WBS element is automatically transferred to the order, thereby assigning the order to the WBS element.
+You can view this assignment on the Additional Data tab of the order (see figure below), where you can also perform a manual assignment or change an existing one.

 Assigning WBS Elements in SAP PM